top of page

 BY CAR:

 If you're coming by car, the simplest advice is to put the stadium address in your Sat-Nav and follow its guidance.
-Note that Stadionstraße is closed to traffic from 12pm before a match.
+Note that due to ongoing redevelopment work at the Donaustadion, Stadionstraße is currently closed to traffic.

 Parking is limited at the ground though and the club suggest that drivers use the free car parks at 'P+R Schulzentrum Kuhberg' (Egginger Weg 40, 89077 Ulm) and 'P+R Sciencepark II' (Lise Meitner Straße, 89081 Ulm) before continuing onto the Donaustadion using Ulm's tram services (see below).